MatejKovacic/RasPBX-install/english.md

 However, enclosing the VoIP data transfer into encrypted VPN tunnels is not a bad idea and the negative impact of using VBR codecs with VPN encryption should be minimal.

-Anyway, let's take a look into how connect RasPBX into the OpenVPN network.
-As I mentioned, I already have my OpenVPN server, so I will not cover that part, only how to install and configure the OpenVPN client.
+Anyway, let's take a look into how connect RasPBX into the Wireguard network.
+As I mentioned, I already have my Wireguard server, so I will not cover that part.
+You can check out how to install Wireguard "server" and "client" on my [Wireguard guide](wireguard.md).

-Which is in fact very easy.
-Just install the *openvpn* package with `apt install openvpn`, and then copy the content of your OpenVPN configuration into the config file:

-    nano /etc/openvpn/myVPN_TCP.conf

-(paste your config into that file, save and close it), and then you can run the OpenVPN client with the command: `sudo systemctl start openvpn@myVPN_TCP.service`.

-When an OpenVPN connection is established, you can check if it is working by entering: `sudo systemctl status openvpn@myVPN_TCP.service`.
-And of course, we would like that the OpenVPN connection will be automatically established after a reboot of your RasPBX device, so we must say: `sudo systemctl enable openvpn@myVPN_TCP.service`.

-You may wonder why *myVPN_TCP*?
-It is just a name of my VPN connection, you can name it whatever you want.

 ### Set up NTP